CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-VLANs.md

 ### View MAC Addresses Associated with a VLAN

 You can determine the MAC addresses associated with a given VLAN using the `netq show macs vlan` command.
-The command also provides the hostnames of the devices, the egress port for the interface, whether the MAC address originated from the given device, whether it learns the MAC address from the peer (remote=yes), and the last time the configuration was changed.
+The command also provides the hostnames of the devices, the egress port for the interface, whether the MAC address originated from the given device, whether it learns the MAC address from the peer (`remote=yes`), and the last time the configuration changed.

 This example shows the MAC addresses associated with VLAN *10*.